Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Integrable frames, Haantjes algebras and manifolds

 Given a basis $ \{ \boldsymbol{K}_1, \boldsymbol{K}_2,\ldots,\boldsymbol{K}_{m}\} $ of $\mathscr{H}$, let us denote by

-the co-distribution generated by a function $H$, and $\mathcal{D}_H$ the distribution of the vector fields annihilated by them (of rank $(n-m)$).
+the co-distribution generated by a function $H$, and by $\mathcal{D}_H$ the distribution of the vector fields annihilated by them (of rank $(n-m)$).
 A result proved in \cite{TT2016prepr} states that the function $H$ generates a Haantjes chain $\eqref{eq:MHchain}$ if and only if $\mathcal{D}^\circ_H$ (or equivalently $\mathcal{D}_H$) is Frobenius-integrable.

 Now, we shall briefly review the theory of $\omega \mathscr{H}$ or symplectic-Haantjes manifolds, firstly introduced in \cite{TT2016prepr}.
 They offer a natural theoretical framework for the formulation of the theory of Hamiltonian integrable systems.
-We shall limit ourselves to illustrate some basic facts of the theory; for the proofs of the statements and further details, the reader can consult Ref. \cite{TT2016prepr}.